Time Management Statistics (2026 Edition)

 Naturally, these platforms aren’t mutually exclusive — you can usually reach the same user on multiple apps.

 To sum up, our social media activity is rooted in our daily routine.
-But as our Internet dependence grows, our productivity dwindles.
+But as our dependence on the internet grows, our productivity dwindles.

 Statistics about time management and sleep